Some of The Best Back Exercises Add More Shape and Size

 In fact, Mike Robertson, C.S.C.S., states at bodybuild.com, “Building a jacked upper back is a long-term endeavor.
 It takes dedication, discipline, and focus over years to develop the kind of back that other people envy.
 But if you’re willing to check your ego at the door and work both hard and smart, then your prizes will be greater strength, balance, and health.”

-Please don’t waste your time and energy on doing 6 different back exercises that target the same muscle group over and over.
+Please don’t waste your time and energy on doing 6 different back exercises that target the same muscle group.
 Sure, there are hundreds of back exercises you can do, and most have their place.
 The trick is implementing the best back exercises through specific training methods so you target each area fully without overdoing it.

 Lower Back (The Forgotten Element)

 Building a solid back starts with proper lower back development.
 Good lower back strength is critically important since the abdominal muscle and lower back are the core muscles of your body.
 You need a strong foundation to build on.
-Since having a strong lower back is so vital, it’s an area I generally suggest you place first in your back workout, especially if you are in your off-season, muscle-building phase.
+Since having a strong lower back is vital, it’s an area I suggest you place first in your back workout.

 There are a number of things you can do for your lower back.
 If you are a newbie, you might start off with back extensions.
 Some refer to these as hyperextensions.
 However, after my 28 years of lifting, I’ve learned NOT to hyperextend my back!
 A basic back extension is all you need.